 When using a hard graduated neutral density filter the focal length matters

 Due to the fact hard graduated ND filters have a much more noticeable density in the middle of the filter and less of a gradient transition, the selection of your lens and focal length will also play a big part on whether you should use them or not.
 The wider the lens, the more likelihood that it will naturally introduce distortion into your images.
 To put it simply, distortion is when lines of an image that should be straight appear curved.
 There are two types of distortion – barrel distortion which makes lines appear as if they curve outwards – and pincushion distortion where lines appear to bend inwards.

-Ultra wide angle lenses cause some form of distortion, and this can quite often be very noticeable on the horizon lines of images.
+Ultra wide angle lenses generally always cause some form of distortion, and this can quite often be very noticeable on the horizon lines of images.
 Distortion can be corrected in post processing, but if a hard graduated ND filter is being used, and the horizon is not actually appearing straight when an image is captured, the horizontal line of the filter may not line up with the actual horizon as you see it through the camera once the shutter button is pressed.
 This would be very hard to correct in post processing as there will be a noticeably darker line caused by the filter appearing where there isn’t a straight line of a horizon.

 In the case of using ultra wide angle lenses (20mm and wider in a lot of cases), a soft or medium graduated neutral density filter may be the better choice.
 From 20mm and up to 50mm, most lenses will not have too much visible distortion, and in this case when there is a noticeable straight horizon line as mentioned above, a hard graduated neutral density filter may be the right choice.